tifapp/FitnessProjectBackend/README.md

 - Important: If we call multiple SQL statements within a transaction, it ensures that the operation is atomic.

-- If we start a transaction, it will lock the database.
+- Warning: If we start a transaction, it will lock the database.

 Ably Client -> mobile app